mattvenn/zero-to-asic-www/content/post/year_update_2025.md

 For the first time, open silicon wasn’t just a niche experiment in 2025 - it was a real ecosystem spanning three fabs and thousands of designs.
 And then one company collapsed and hundreds of chips effectively disappeared overnight.

-Efabless [going out of business](https://www.linkedin.com/posts/tinytapeout_were-very-sad-to-hear-that-efabless-corporation-activity-7301638170297720832-n7Ru) at the end of March hit the community like a hammer.
+Efabless [going out of business](https://www.linkedin.com/posts/tinytapeout_were-very-sad-to-hear-that-efabless-corporation-activity-7301638170297720832-n7Ru) at the end of February hit the community like a hammer.
 They weren’t just an MPW provider - they offered hundreds of packaged parts with no NDAs, great pricing, and a level of openness that was rare in silicon.
 Losing them left hundreds of designs, including 500 Tiny Tapeout projects from [TT08](https://tinytapeout.com/chips/tt08/) and [TT09](https://tinytapeout.com/chips/tt09), seemingly stuck in fabrication limbo.

 ![keep calm and make asics](/keepcalmandmakeasics.jpeg)

 The vacuum left by Efabless didn’t last long.
 Within months, new fabs and MPW options appeared - Tim Ansell launched[ wafer.space](http://wafer.space), Jeff and Mohammed (ex-Efabless) started[ ChipFoundry.io](http://ChipFoundry.io), and Cadence kicked off a SKY130 shuttle.
 At the same time, community infrastructure strengthened: OpenLane became LibreLane under FOSSi stewardship, and[ fossi-chat.org](http://fossi-chat.org) replaced the old Slack.

-Thanks to a combination of foresight and luck, Tiny Tapeout had already started working with IHP as part of the [SwissChips](https://swisschips.ethz.ch/) initiative, so we were able to combine all the lost designs onto the absolutely packed [TTIHP25a](https://tinytapeout.com/chips/ttihp25a/).
+Thanks to a combination of foresight and luck, Tiny Tapeout had already started working with IHP as part of the [SwissChips](https://swisschips.ethz.ch/) initiative, so we were able to combine most of the lost designs onto the absolutely packed [TTIHP25a](https://tinytapeout.com/chips/ttihp25a/).

 With the existential crisis out of the way, 2025 quietly turned into a very productive year.